DeFisch/ZeldaGame/README.md

   - "q" to quit, "r" to reset the game
 - Mouse
   - Click on doors to move through the corresponding rooms

+## Updates and Items:
+- Bomb
+  - The player starts with eight bombs, and each time a bomb is thrown one bomb is used up.
+When a bomb is picked up after an enemy drop, four bombs are placed in Link's inventory.
+Link can carry no more than eight bombs at a time.
+- Map
+  - When the Map is picked up, the HUD displays the total layout of the dungeon in green in the upper left corner.
+- Compass
+  - When the Compass is picked up, the HUD displays the location of the final boss in red, in the map area in the upper left.
+- Blue Rubies and Yellow Rubies
+  - Blue rubies increment Link's total number of rubies by 5, and yellow (flashing yellow/blue) rubies increment Link's total number of rubies by 1.
+- Clock
+  - If an enemy drops a Clock on a screen after being killed, when Link picks it up, the enemies on the screen will stop moving.
+This effect only lasts while Link is on that particular screen, so when he leaves the effect in that room ends.
+- Heart
+  - Picking up a Heart allows Link to restore one of his life hearts, shown in the upper right corner of the HUD.
+- Heart Container
+  - Picking up a Heart Container gives Link one extra spot to store life hearts, increasing his maximum health.
+- Triforce
+  - The Triforce is located in the last room of the dungeon, past the final boss.
+Picking up the Triforce triggers the Game Win screen.
+- Life Potion
+  - The Life Potion can only be purchased, for 5 rubies, from a particular NPC in the NPC room.
+If Link doesn't have at least five rubies, he'll simply walk over the item and not be able to purchase it.
+The Life Potion restores all of Link's lives upon purchase.

 ## GitHub basic commands:
 a.
 Download the repository to your local machine